phpseclib/phpseclib.github.io/versioned_docs/version-4.0/symmetric/overview.md

 - ofb8
 - gcm

+Passing `'stream'` to a block cipher constructor throws `InvalidArgumentException` - `'stream'` is the internal mode the `StreamCipher` base sets automatically and isn't valid for block ciphers.

 ### setIV() vs setNonce()

 `usesIV()` tells you whether the cipher object requires an IV.
 If an IV is required it can be set with `setIV()`.

 `usesNonce()` tells you whether or not a cipher object uses a nonce.
 If a nonce is required it can be set with `setNonce()`.

-Nonce's and IV's are very closely related but, in the context of phpseclib, a nonce is only used with GCM.
-Whereas the IV length is equal to the block size the nonce length is normally 96 bits (whereas the block size is 128 bits; GCM only works on ciphers with block length of 128 bits).
+Nonces and IVs are very closely related but, in the context of phpseclib, a nonce is used in two places: GCM on block ciphers, and stream ciphers (Salsa20, ChaCha20).
+An IV's length equals the block size of the cipher; a nonce's length depends on the algorithm.
+GCM nonces are typically 96 bits (against a 128-bit block, since GCM only works on ciphers with a block length of 128 bits), ChaCha20 nonces are 64 or 96 bits, and Salsa20 nonces are 64 bits.

+Stream ciphers' `usesIV()` always returns `false` even though they use IV-shaped values under the hood; the public contract is "set a nonce."

 ### setKey() vs setPassword()